sgwaite8/express_todos/README.md

 ### More Express Practice!

 Use Express to write a basic to-do list app.
 Most features are up to you, but you must be able to add new list items.
+Also, each GET request must use `res.render`.
+No more `res.send` responses!!

 Run `express -e todo_app` inside your forked/cloned HW repository to begin.